daltonma/pygments-web/README.md

 # pygments-web
-This renders code as syntax highlighted rich text, to be copied-and-pasted in presentations or downloaded as a pdf (currently in development).
+This renders code as syntax highlighted rich text, to be copied-and-pasted in presentations or downloaded as a pdf.

 ## Dependencies
  * Python 3